Home Address Editor Mailing List Check Your Account Settings

 litter training cats

-When a professional animal behaviorist receives a frantic call for help from a cat owner, many times the problem involves a cat that refuses to use its litter box.
+When a professional animal behaviourist receives a frantic call for help from a cat owner, many times the problem involves a cat that refuses to use its litter box.
 The cat may have used the box faithfully for years, but for some reason, it has now taken to soiling the Oriental rug in the study.
 "She's doing it out of spite," many an owner has wailed.
 However, it's important, especially in this case, to understand that animals are not capable of acting out of spite.

 Animals are also incapable of understanding why they are punished for greeting their owners who have just returned home.
 The owner finds urine or feces on the floor and punishes the cat, but the cat does not connect the "crime" to its punishment.
 Instead, the cat learns to fear its owner, which may worsen the problem.
 For punishment to have any meaning, the cat must be caught in the act of soiling the rug, but even then the problem may continue.
 The reasons for such behavior are usually far more complex than most owners realize.
 Fortunately, many of these problems can be corrected, but the solutions usually require patience and know how.